uerbzr/course-devops-artifacts/README.md

 ## Configure devops pipeline to publish a nuget package to a Nuget Artifact Feed

-To get a nuget feed pipeline up and running work through the steps below:
+To get a nuget feed pipeline up and running work through the steps below in Azure Devops:

-### Personal Access Token
+### Create a Personal Access Token

 - In the top right hand region, click on User Settings
 - Click on Personal Access Tokens